ova2/html5-client-side-validation-api-spec/README.md

 ## Data attributes on HTML elements
 All attributes are optional.
-- data-csv-validator
+* `data-csv-converter`
+  - The value is one or multiple converter's id(s).
+Multiple converter's ids should be defined as array.
+Example: `data-csv-converter=['ch.sbb.converter.DateTime', 'ch.sbb.converter.LocalDate']`.
+A converter does a data conversion, e.g. from input `String` to `Date` or `Number`.
+The result of the data conversion should be passed to the next converter in the converter chain or to the validator chain if the last converter finished the conversion.
+See JavaScript API for more details.
+* `data-csv-validator`
   - The value is one or multiple validator's id(s).
 Multiple validator's ids should be defined as array.
-Example: data-csv-validator=['csv.validator.dateTime', 'ch.sbb.validator.birthday'].
+Example: `data-csv-validator=['ch.sbb.validator.Birthday', 'ch.sbb.validator.Range']`.
 Multiple validators build a validator chain and get applied one after another.
-A validator can do a data conversion if it needs a not String object, e.g. Date or Number.
-The result of the data conversion should be passed to the next validators in the validator chain.
 See JavaScript API for more details.
-- data-csv-validator-on..event..
+* `data-csv-validator-on<event>`
- - Examples: data-csv-validator-onchange, data-csv-validator-onblur.
-This syntax is used for instant validation, e.g. onchange, onblur, etc. The value is one or multiple validator's id(s).
+  - Examples: `data-csv-validator-onchange`, `data-csv-validator-onblur`.
+This syntax is used for instant validation, e.g. `onchange`, `onblur`, etc. The value is one or multiple validator's id(s).
 Multiple validator's ids should be defined as array.
 Multiple validators build a validator chain and get applied one after another.
 A validator can do a data conversion if it needs a not String object, e.g. Date or Number.
 The result of the data conversion should be passed to the next validators in the validator chain.
 See JavaScript API for more details.
 - data-csv-options
  - Configuration for validator as JSON, e.g. data-csv-options={'pattern': 'dd.mm.yy'} or data-csv-options={'minlength': 2, 'maxlength': 8}.
 In case of multiple validators, an array of options can be defined in the same order as validators.
 Example: data-csv-options=[{'pattern': 'dd.mm.yy'}, {'minlength': 2, 'maxlength': 8}].
 - data-csv-msgname